AndyOGo/custom-elements-defouc/packages/posthtml-custom-elements-defouc/README.md

 Optionally you can:
 - limit this plugin to a specific `namespace`
 - disable processing `autonomous` Custom Elements or extended `builtin` Elements
-- apply you own custom `style` to mitigate FOUC
+- apply your own custom `style` to mitigate FOUC
 - or use a CSS `className` to mitigate FOUC

 ### Limit `namespace`